marinapapa/PigeonsCollectiveEscape/README.md

 This repository contains code and data used in the project on patterns of collective escape in flocks of pigeons:

 *Papadopoulou M, Hildenbrandt H, Sankey DWE, Portugal SJ, and Hemelrijk CK.
-"How splits and collective turns emerge from a single escape maneuver in bird flocks under predation".
+"Emergence of splits and collective turns from a single escape maneuver in pigeon flocks under predation".
 Submitted.*

 The code provided is open source, but we ask you to cite the above paper if you make use of it.